EmirGonuler/JobTracker-Time-System/README.md

   2. Open the solution
      Open JobTracker.slnx in Visual Studio

 3. Create the database

-     Open Tools > NuGet Package Manager > Package Manager Console In the Package Manager Console window, find the "Default project" dropdown in the top right and set it to:
+   Open Tools > NuGet Package Manager > Package Manager Console

+   In the Package Manager Console window, find the "Default project" dropdown in the top right and set it to:

+      JobTracker.Data

+   Then run this command:

    Update-Database -Project JobTracker.Data -StartupProject JobTracker.Web

    This creates the database and loads sample data automatically.

   4. Run the application
      Set JobTracker.Web as the startup project